Aventero/Godot-Fancy-Editor-Sounds/README.md

 </div>

 ## Important notice
 **The amazing sounds used in this addon are not mine.** Sounds are from **[osu!/ppy's lazer client assets](https://github.com/ppy/osu-resources)**.
-This addon is not affiliated with osu!/ppy it simply using some of its sounds :).
+This addon is not affiliated with osu!/ppy it just uses some of its sounds :).